Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- The program sets clearly defined professional goals, pinpoints gaps in skills that require addressing and provides a framework for self-improvement, gains recognition by senior management, and increases chances for advancement in career.
+- The plan establishes clearly defined professional goals, pinpoints gaps in skills that require addressing as well as provides structure for self-improvement, receives acknowledgement from management and increases the chances of advancement.

-- The steps in establishing the career development plan include taking a look at the current competencies and skills, determining long-term goals and short-term goals.
-Then, you need to outline an action plan, and then implementing the plan by regularly evaluating the progress.
+- The steps to creating an action plan for career development involve taking a look at the current competencies and skills in identifying long-term and short-term goals, laying out an action plan and implementing the plan through regular evaluation of progress.

 - Sets clear and precise professional goals

-Making a career development plan involves analyzing abilities and strengths and then taking proactive steps towards professional growth.
+Making a career development plan requires evaluating strengths and weaknesses in the skillsets then taking active steps toward professional improvement.

-The first step to create your career development plan is to review your current skills, abilities strengths, weaknesses, and areas where improvement is needed.
+The first step to create your career plan of development is to evaluate your current competencies, skillsets, strengths, and areas that require improvement.

 Ask yourself these questions: